-Researchers studying West African estimate that in 1988 more than 22 metric tons of hazardous
+Researchers studying West African estimate that in 1988 more than 22 metric tons of hazardous wastes were imported.

 KOKO WASTE DUMP: A CASE STUDY

 In Nigeria, 2,888 tons of assorted toxic waste from Italy was found to have been illegally dumped at the fishing port of Koko in June 1988.